tilde-nlp/neasqc_wp6_qnlp_rc/README.md

 ##### Dataset formatting for cross-validation
 This assumes the dataset is formatted as per standard Alpha3 format and with one additional column: `split`.
 The 'split' column contains numbers that indicate the split to which the sentence belongs to.
 For K-fold cross-validation, these numbers should be in the range [0, K-1].
 Once this column is present you can run the `dataset_vectoriser.py` script as per above.

-##### Additional command line arguments for cross-validation usage
-* `-f` : path to the dataset containing the training and validation data with the split information as detailed before.
-* `-v` : path to the test dataset.

 ##### Cross-validation example
 1. From the root of the directory, navigate to `neasqc_wp61` by using: <pre><code>cd neasqc_wp61</code></pre>